celestiaorg/docs/docs/nodes/itn-upgrade-node-bridge.md

-# Upgrade and Restart Your Bridge Node
+# Upgrade and restart your bridge node

 ## Description